salsita/prism/docs/README.md

 }
 ```

 Let's take a closer look at [Generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*), we'll not dive into details but Generator function is basically same like plain old JavaScript function except it can `yield` values.
 We can leverage that fact and use `yield` keyword for "yielding" side effects.
 Just imagine you wrap all your side effects in functions and then just yield these functions.
-These functions will not be executed inside the reducer, they just declaratively describes some side effect, the execution of the side effect is hidden in the function.
+These functions will not be executed inside the Updater, they just declaratively describes some side effect, the execution of the side effect is hidden in the function.

 ```javascript
 const sideEffect = () => {